kutama/Lagrange/_posts/2015-04-04-About-the-author.md

   creditlink:
 ---

 Hi there!
-I'm Chamu from Kutama , the community not the School.
+I'm Chamu from Kutama , the community not the school.
 I’m a math grad turned software enegineer.
 Ever since I first learned how to program while taking a scientific computing for maths course, I have pursued programming as a passion, and as a career.

 ### Jekyll Website Theme.